How to really measure operator gradients in ADAPT-VQE: Main results

 \subsection{The commutators of a set of commuting Pauli words with any one Pauli word commute}

-Our aim is to find an efficient partitioning of the commutators of many pool operators and many Hamiltonian terms, assuming that we have a decomposition of both as sums of Pauli words.
-As usual, by Pauli words (also known as Pauli strings) we mean tensor products of Pauli matrices (including the identity), i.e. $A=a_1\otimes a_2\otimes...$ where $a_i \in \{I,X,Y,Z\}$, and to avoid notational clutter we omit identities and the tensor product symbol and add qubit indices everywhere else, e.g. $X_2Y_3$ acting on the Hilbert space of 4 qubits should be read as $I\otimes X \otimes Y \otimes I$.
+Our aim is to find an efficient partitioning of the commutators of many pool operators with a Hamiltonian, assuming that we have a decomposition of both as sums of Pauli words.
+As usual, by Pauli words (also known as Pauli strings) we mean tensor products of Pauli matrices (including the identity), i.e., $O=a_0\otimes a_1\otimes...$ where $a_i \in \{I,X,Y,Z\}$, and to avoid notational clutter we omit identities and the tensor product symbol and add qubit indices everywhere else, e.g., $X_1Y_2$ acting on the Hilbert space of 4 qubits should be read as $I\otimes X \otimes Y \otimes I$.
 Now consider the commutator of two commutators, $[[P,S_i],[P,S_j]]$ for Pauli words $P$, $S_i$, and $S_j$.
 If either of the inner commutators vanish, the outer one vanishes trivially.
 Considering only non-vanishing inner commutators and using the fact that Pauli words that do not commute anticommute, we have

-This implies that $[[P,S_i],[P,S_j]]$ vanishes if $S_i$ and $S_j$ commute, and by extension, the commutators $[P, S_k]$ of all elements $S_k$ of mutually commuting set $\mathcal{S}$ with any Pauli word $P$ commute.
+This implies that $[[P,S_i],[P,S_j]]$ vanishes if $S_i$ and $S_j$ commute, and by extension, if we define the set of operators $\{O_k=[P,S_k]|S_k\in\mathcal{S}\}$, where $P$ is any Pauli word, and $\mathcal{S}$ is any set of mutually commuting Pauli words, then $[O_k,O_\ell]=0$ $\forall k,\ell$.
 Since all commutators revolve around $P$, from this point onward we call $P$ the pivot of the set.
-Since we are interested in measuring the commutators of the Hamiltonian and each pool operator, we have the freedom to choose the pivots to be operators from our pool, or the individual terms in the Hamiltonian.
+Since we are interested in measuring the commutators of the Hamiltonian and each pool operator, we have the freedom to choose the pivots to be operators from our pool, or the individual terms in the Hamiltonian, with one of the two choices offering a significant advantage: Choosing the pivots to be pool operators would imply partitioning the $\mathcal{O}(N^{4})$ Hamiltonian terms into $\mathcal{O}(N^{3})$ sets, as discussed in Appendix~\ref{appendix_Hlinearpartitions}, while choosing the pivots to be Hamiltonian terms allows us to group the $\mathcal{O}(N^{4})$ pool operators into exactly $2N$ sets, as we show next.